UPDATED 8/20/20 (see new items #8)

 SRNAs must complete the program’s stated length.
 Programs are required to have continuous didactic curriculum in the event that clinical is suspended.
 Curricular modifications intended to keep SRNAs actively engaged in learning during the suspension of clinical rotations and designed to fulfill the length of the program may be made.
 These modifications must be based upon and consistent with program and institutional policies.
 Examples of learning activities include (but are not limited to) virtual simulation, journal clubs, case presentations, scholarly work, and review in preparation for the National Certification Examination.

 A program may be able to move its completion date earlier than originally scheduled while still meeting the accreditation requirement that SRNAs complete the program’s stated length.
 Programs must contact their accreditation specialist if the program is seeking an earlier completion date to determine if this meets accreditation requirements, prior to making a change.

-In response to COVID-19’s impact on nurse anesthesia programs, the COA has investigated programs with Spring (i.e., April, May, and June) 2020 completion dates and potential alternative methods for meeting clinical experiences requirements for SRNAs not meeting the requirements.
+In response to COVID-19’s impact on nurse anesthesia programs, the COA has investigated programs with Spring (i.e., April, May, and June), Summer (i.e. July, August and September), and Fall (i.e. October, November, and December) 2020 completion dates and potential alternative methods for meeting clinical experiences requirements for SRNAs not meeting the requirements.
 After careful consideration the COA approved an Alternative Method for the use of simulated experiences to meet certain case types.
-Please refer to the following COA Statement Regarding Alternative Method to Meet Clinical Experiences Requirements for Programs with Spring and Summer 2020 Completion Dates for additional details.
+Please refer to the following COA Statement Regarding Alternative Method to Meet Clinical Experiences Requirements for Programs with Spring, Summer and Fall 2020 Completion Dates for additional details.